Small Group Tour

 Leaving the gorgeous Coromandel behind we’ll venture into the enchanting Karangahake Gorge nestled among the Kaimai Ranges, for a hike (included) amongst the walkways and old mining tunnels.
 If that isn’t enough fun for one day, then never fear, next we’ll be heading over to Waitomo ('wai' meaning water, 'tomo' meaning hole) for a magical tour of the world-famous glow-worm caves.
 For those feeling a little more adventurous, you will have the opportunity to experience a Black Water Rafting trip.

-Taupo’s central location means it’s a hop, skip and a jump away from other world-class activities which we give you the option to experience on this free day.
+So many amazing options for your free day in Tongariro National Park.
 Head up the Sky Waka (extra activity) to experience Mount Ruapehu or hike the Tongariro Alpine Crossing (extra activity); a dramatic landscape of stunning contrasts created by extinguished lava flows and emerald lakes.
 It’s no surprise Tongariro is often described as one of New Zealand’s best one-day hikes.
 In winter season you're just a hop, skip and a jump from two amazing ski fields on Mount Ruapehu; Whakapapa and Turoa.

 Today, we’ll cruise through the southern end of the North Island to the capital, Wellington.
 Here you can experience Mount Victoria (included) and then passengers have the opportunity to experience the national museum, Te Papa (included) and get amongst the thriving craft beer scene.